cisco/mindmeld/source/quickstart/05_create_the_knowledge_base.rst

 In its most basic form, a knowledge base is simply a repository of objects of specified types.
 For example, a knowledge base that contains a large entertainment content catalog could include ``movie`` and ``tv_show`` among the types of its objects.
 A knowledge base that contains a directory of local businesses could have object types like ``restaurant``, ``hardware_store``, and so on.
 Objects typically have attributes which capture salient aspects of the concepts they describe.
 For example, a ``restaurant`` object might have attributes for ``address`` and ``phone_number``; a ``movie`` object might have attributes like ``cast_list``, ``runtime``, and ``release_date``.

-MindMeld Workbench makes it straightforward to leverage a custom knowledge base in any application.
-The Question Answerer module of Workbench provides powerful capabilities for creating a knowledge base in order to demonstrate intelligent behavior in your application.
+MindMeld makes it straightforward to leverage a custom knowledge base in any application.
+The Question Answerer module of MindMeld provides powerful capabilities for creating a knowledge base in order to demonstrate intelligent behavior in your application.
 The Question Answerer can be used in a variety of ways, but in practice, conversational applications rely on this component and its underlying knowledge base for the four primary purposes listed below.

 ============================ ===
 **Answer Questions**         The primary purpose of the Question Answerer is to identify and rank candidate answers to user questions.
 For example, if a user asks about good, nearby Italian restaurants, a knowledge base of local restaurants provides the best options.